 - The microbiome supports our brains and our babies.

 - After working with Nowak, cooperation influences Sarah Coakley’s theology.
+You can find several excellent links to Coakley’s work in our resources section.

 - Coakely’s 2012 Gifford Lectures were on evolution, cooperation, and God.